-- (1) There shall be no undue significant adverse impact on groundwater quality resulting from a development-either during or after development-with regard to on-site subsurface wastewater disposal, use of fertilizers or pesticides other than for normal residential purposes, infiltration of stormwater runoff, and such other activities that pose a potential threat to groundwater quality. - (2) The applicant may be required to document existing water quality conditions and to establish a monitoring system to measure post-development levels of impacts.
-The applicant shall provide the Town with permanent access to such monitoring system, so that it can be added to Town-wide water quality monitoring programs. - (3) If the site of a development utilizing on-site disposal proposing a density of 3 or more bedrooms per acre overlies a sand and gravel aquifer mapped by the Maine Geologic Survey, or an aquifer protection overlay district as identified on the Brunswick Zoning Map, the Review Authority may require a detailed hydrogeologic evaluation conducted by a Maine-Certified hydrogeologist.
+- (1) There shall be no undue significant adverse impact on groundwater quality resulting from a development, either during or after development, with regard to on-site subsurface wastewater disposal, use of fertilizers or pesticides other than for normal residential purposes, infiltration of stormwater runoff, and such other activities that pose a potential threat to groundwater quality. - (2) The applicant may be required to document existing water quality conditions and to establish a monitoring system to measure post-development levels of impacts.
+The applicant shall provide the Town with permanent access to such monitoring system, so that it can be added to Town-wide water quality monitoring programs. - (3) If the site of a development utilizing on-site disposal proposing a density of three (3) or more bedrooms per acre overlies a sand and gravel aquifer mapped by the Maine Geologic Survey, or an Aquifer Protection Overlay District as identified on the Brunswick Zoning Map, the Review Authority may require a detailed hydrogeological evaluation conducted by a Maine-Certified hydrogeologist. - (4) No groundwater extraction shall be permitted on the former BNAS lands unless first authorized by the U.S. Navy, in accordance with the BNAS Land Use Controls Implementation Plan, as amended.